CamStreamer/CamStreamerLib/doc/Client.md

 There are two implementations for nodejs and for web.

-// depracated?????
-**Note:** make sure you are importing from correct build:

--   if your code uses ES modules import from `camstreamerlib/esm`
--   if your code uses commonjs import from `camstreamerlib/cjs`

 ### Nodejs

 For nodejs we are using undicii (pure nodejs) library to be able use keep-alive ... use one tls connection for multiple requests, browsers have this natively supported